Tithing: Fact, Fiction, or Fraud?

 The prophet Nehemiah and many others gave of their time and energy to bring wood to the temple for the burnt offerings.
 There is no doubt that this was a considerable undertaking, because there were a tremendous number of burnt offerings made each year at the temple:

-"And we cast the lots among the priests, the Levites, and the people, for the wood offering [qorban, which is an offering to be brought through unselfish labor], to bring it into the house of our God, after the houses of our fathers, at times appointed year by year, to burn upon the altar of the Lord our God, as it is written in the law" (Nehe.10:34 KJV).
+"And we cast the lots among the priests, the Levites, and the people, for the wood offering [qorban, which is an offering to be brought through unselfish labor], to bring it into the house of our God, after the houses of our fathers, at times appointed year by year, to burn on the altar of the Lord our God, as it is written in the law" (Nehe.
+10:34 KJV).

 The Corban Offering